 Do any founders have other commitments between January and March 2013 inclusive?

+No

 Do any founders have commitments in the future (e.g. finishing college, going to grad school), and if so what?

+No

 Where do you live now, and where would the company be based after YC?

 I moved to Berkeley about two months ago.
-Aleksey is still in Pittsburgh but he'd move in with me if we got accepted.
+Aleksey is still in Pittsburgh, but he'd move in with me if we got accepted.

 Are any of the founders covered by noncompetes or intellectual property agreements that overlap with your project?
 Will any be working as employees or consultants for anyone else?